 So, for example, a British national must request from the HMRC a certificate of tax residency in the UK and submit this to the Spanish Tax Office.
 This allows to successfully offset the maintenance and running expenses of their Spanish property against their rental income yielding a higher net income.
 Needless to say, you need a lawyer to organize this on your behalf.

-Landlord’s State Allowances and Deductions for Private Home Rentals
+Landlord’s State Reliefs and Deductions for Private Home Rentals

 Non-resident landlords can either rent out their properties on a short or long-term basis:

-- Short-term lets are understood to be subject to private holiday rental laws which are covered in detail by my article Holiday Rental Laws in Spain.
+- Short-term lets are understood to be subject to private holiday rental laws which are covered in detail by my articles Holiday Rental Laws in Spain and Holiday Home Taxation in Spain.
 Moreover, this can be further compounded by whether a rented property is classified as either urban or rural which gives way to a different set of regulations and legal requirements.

 - Long term lets are subject to Spain´s Urban Rental Law better known by its acronym LAU.
 These long-term lets are covered by my article Urban Rental Laws in Spain.